“My mentor has a saying: ‘What story does your face tell?’ I often think of that when I look at old photos of myself.

-The next several months was full of exploration.
+The next several months were full of exploration.
 I was given great advice by a local gay clergy member.
 ‘Since this is new, why don’t you travel and date to get used to the experience?’
 So, I bought a ton of tickets and took off for Canada, Seattle, Boston, and anywhere else my Tinder app would take me.
-I had my first date in Boston with a wonderful Italian guy, who set the bar high with great questions, and deep brown eyes.
+I had my first date in Boston with a wonderful Italian guy with deep brown eyes who set the bar high with great questions.

 I have had many dates since and have done my best to become educated on gay history, especially learning the many lives lost during the AIDS crisis.
 I am often shocked by how disconnected I was from who I now consider to be my people.
 Pioneers.
 Brave souls.
 Selfless people fighting against injustice.
 My people.

 My life is an extreme opposite from what it was.
 I have long left the heavy workaholism, and even took a six-month travel sabbatical and explored the world.
 During that time, I began a blog and podcast to share my story, which we call, ‘A coming out and overcoming story.’
 Thousands followed a long, and a community of support is still forming for those who are hurting silently and need to know they are not alone.

 In coming out, I lost several key relationships.
 But each of these losses immediately filled me with a much deeper and authentic connection with new friends.

 The biggest difference I experience now is knowing my story is fully integrated into my soul.
 I still have anger over the years I lost believing who I am wasn’t allowed, but do you see that smile in the photo above?
 It far outweighs the anger.

 So what story does my face tell?
 The guy on the left says, ‘I am stuck.
 I am unsure.
 I am tired.’
 The guy on the right says, ‘I am Nate.
 I am whole.
 I never knew I could be this happy.’